 Group Reiki Provides a Sense of Community and Belonging

-Naturally, before starting a group session, you’ll need to describe the intention to ensure that all members are aware of what to expect.
+Before starting a group session, you’ll need to describe the intention to ensure that all members know what to expect.
 As you continue to transmit your healing energy to group members, the combination of energies will help achieve better outcomes.

 Eventually, some group members might become regulars and transition into Reiki masters, leave alone practitioners.
 Working with the same group of members and experts will help to build a sense of community, which is crucial in transmitting the spirit of love and light.

-Practicing Reiki is a truly inexplicable feeling.
+Practicing Reiki is a genuinely inexplicable feeling.
 But being able to heal and help others is a blessing that cannot be taken for granted.

 As you prepare for a group distance Reiki session, be open to developing your unique style.
 Whether it’s visualizing or using a proxy, you should be willing to try out different techniques until you find one that brings out your best as a Reiki guide.